-Still, grants are hardly what one would call a “popular” option.
+Still, grants is hardly what one would call a “popular” option.
 A study conducted in late 2016 by Ernst & Young and the Women Presidents’ Organization found that 68 percent of female entrepreneurs in the U.S. tap into their personal savings for startup capital, while 27 percent take on bank loans.
-Grants didn’t even make their list of funding sources.
+Grant money didn’t even make their list of funding sources for small businesses.

 And of course, while grants by definition don’t have to be paid back, they aren’t really “free money,” since applying for them can involve lots of time-consuming work.
 For example, the U.S. Small Business Administration’s InnovateHER program gives women the chance to win $70,000, but involves a multi-step process that includes writing a business plan, making pitches and surviving several rounds of competition.

 And there can be strings.
 When it comes to government-backed grants, stringent rules for use of the money apply.
 Many competitions exist to incentivize participants to take part in related programs sponsored by their hosts, such as business education, or to generate positive press for corporations.
 Still, there are tangible benefits for those who win these prizes.

 Competition Funds, in Practice